Family Law Practice Areas

 This is an agreement by the couple before marriage stating how the parties’ money, debts, property and assets must be divided should the parties ever divorce.
 Premarital agreements are also known as antenuptial agreements or pre-nups.

 There are times when a divorce does not end issues of property division, pension division, spousal maintenance or legal and physical custody of children because of change of circumstances.
-Should one or both parties are not honest in declaring marital and non-marital property, it may be necessary to address the non-declared property in a legal proceeding.
+Should one or both parties are not honest in declaring marital and non-marital property, it may be necessary to address the non-declared property in a legal proceeding or post decree issues.

 Spousal Maintenance, Otherwise Known As Alimony